 Building on lessons learned from our decade of SoilKeepers vegetation and soil health management experience, American Climate Partners has the knowledge and skills to assemble a Team of Partners necessary to synergize regenerative management across the three major grassland sectors of the mid-Atlantic — agriculture, residential/commercial, and rapidly growing solar energy.

-Our intention is help landowners immediately implement once in a generation achievable, common sense, natural carbon capture solutions to move fossil-based atmospheric carbon down into soil carbon pools, where it can stored for tens to hundreds of years, perhaps depending on depth, longer.
+Our intention is to help landowners immediately implement once in a generation achievable, common sense, natural carbon capture solutions to move fossil-based atmospheric carbon down into soil carbon pools, where it can be stored for tens to hundreds of years, perhaps longer, depending on depth.

 The cost to do this may be a fraction of high-tech carbon capture simply because carbon is only one of multiple tangible benefits from this type of management.
 If a farmer can still sell cattle, still sell hay, and sequester carbon, the cost of sequestration per ton, drops by two-thirds.
 If an energy utility has to manage the vegetation under their solar arrays anyway, the cost to stimulate maximum soil carbon sequestration may be negligible as a portion of annual maintenance.